 An anthropomorphic B-29 Superfortress named John is struggling to find work: Despite being a decorated veteran of "the War", the military and civil aviation industries are more interested in the revolutionary new jet-engined aircraft than an "old" propeller plane like himself.
 His wife Mary (a Douglas DC-3) reveals that she's expecting a child, but John's delight turns to bitterness when the stork delivers a little baby boy jet.
 Despite his tiny engine, little Junior immediately begins outperforming his dad and further inflames John's resentment.

-One day John, who still can't find work and has "another propeller to feed", reads a trade paper article about an around-the-world race, the winner of which will receive a fat government contract.
-Determined to prove himself, he enters the race—with little Junior stowed away in his passenger compartment.
+One day John (still unemployed and with "another propeller to feed") learns of an upcoming around-the-world race, the winner of which will receive a fat government contract.
+Determined to prove himself, he enters the race—unknowingly carrying little Junior stowed away in his passenger compartment.
+Hilarity Ensues.

 - Delivery Stork: A helicopter stork drops little Junior through John and Mary's chimney.